Philosophy for Children

 Discussions proceed without the expectation of a “right answer.”
 Participants are encouraged to share what they think about a topic, listen to what others say, and be open to revising their own views.
 This includes the adults in the circle – and the teacher too!

-Over time, components of a “tool kit” are introduced to deepen discussion and develop problem solving and reasoning skills.
+During the eight week session, components of a “tool kit” are introduced to deepen discussion and develop problem solving and reasoning skills.
 Each tool is summarized in a word or phrase.
 Some examples include:

 - “WHAT” do you mean by that?